 CPP20218 - Cert II Security Operations

-Persons wishing to become licensed security (unarmed), security (monitoring) and crowd controller in Queensland must have completed the 14 core competencies within the CPP20218 Certificate II in Security Operations course.
-This qualification reflects the role of a security officer, responsible for maintaining safety and security by patrolling, protecting or guarding property while unarmed, and screening entry, monitoring and removing persons from premises.
+Individuals seeking to become licensed as security officers (unarmed), security monitors, or crowd controllers in Queensland must complete the 14 core competencies within the CPP20218 Certificate II in Security Operations course.
+This qualification reflects the role of a security officer responsible for maintaining safety and security by patrolling, protecting, or guarding property while unarmed, as well as screening entry, monitoring, and removing persons from premises.

-Target clients of this qualification are new entrants to the security industry seeking to obtain a security (unarmed), security (monitoring) and crowd controller license in Queensland.
-Legislation in Queensland requires persons working as security officers to be licensed.
+This qualification is designed for new entrants to the security industry aiming to obtain a security (unarmed), security (monitoring), and crowd controller license in Queensland.
+Queensland legislation requires individuals working as security officers to be licensed.
 The Office of Fair Trading administers and issues licenses to successful applicants.
-Successful completion of CPP20218 Certificate II in Security Operations is a mandatory requirement for licensing.
+Completion of the CPP20218 Certificate II in Security Operations is a mandatory requirement for licensing.

 • Former military personnel